AR-190219909

 More than 6 percent of those living in the regions served by the Spartanburg Regional Healthcare System do not speak English, and nearly 4 percent of the area’s residents were born outside the United States.

-To better serve this population, one of the state’s largest healthcare systems is expanding access to interpreters by deploying Interpreter on Wheels, a video remote interpreting solution.
+To better serve this population, one of the state’s largest healthcare systems expanded access to interpreters by deploying Interpreter on Wheels (IOW), a video remote interpreting solution.

 The system already employs interpreters fluent in Spanish, Russian, and American Sign Language, which comprise the languages most often requested at Spartanburg Regional.

 The Spartanburg Regional Healthcare System serves Spartanburg, Cherokee, Greenville, and Union counties in South Carolina, as well as Polk and Rutherford counties in North Carolina.
-All told, the system has more than 9,000 employees who attend to in excess of 174,000 emergency center visits, 25,000 surgical procedures, and 3,800 baby deliveries each year.
+All told, the system has more than 9,000 employees who attend to more than 174,000 emergency center visits, 25,000 surgical procedures, and 3,800 baby deliveries each year.

-The system has recently acquired several new hospitals, and as a result, Garrett says she has noticed a need for more interpreters.
-Through a grant, the system recently purchased 10 new Interpreters on Wheels, bringing their total to 18.
+The system recently acquired several new hospitals, and as a result, Garrett says she has noticed a need for more interpreters.
+Through a grant, the system purchased 10 new IOWs, bringing their total to 18.

 Garrett says she wants to ensure that a language barrier never comes between a patient and the care they deserve.